April 8, 2026

 4 min read

-Recognition is a lagging indicator.
-By the time a business becomes obviously recognizable, the real work has usually been happening quietly for a while.
+Recognition shows up late.
+By the time it becomes obvious, the real work has usually been happening quietly for a while.

-What is recognition in business?
-It is the stable association people form with your name through clarity, repetition, and time.
+Recognition isn't just being known.
+It's the stable meaning people attach to your name through clarity, repetition, and time.